Please note Alberton will be closed on Sunday 14 August, Wednesday 17 August and Thursday 18 August due to a private booking.

-When Alberton reopens we will operate under RED in the traffic light system.
-If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
-Please stay home if you’re sick.
+Alberton is open under ORANGE in the traffic light system.
+If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
+At this time, we do not require Vaccine Passes for entry to our visitor sites, cafes and shops, however this may be reviewed in line with our Covid-19 policy settings.
+You can check our website on the day of your visit for the most up-to-date information and please stay home if you’re unwell.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Alberton is located 8kms from Auckland city.

 Take the Western line from Britomart Station in Auckland city, or from Parnell and Newmarket Stations to the Mt Albert Station, which is a 15-minute walk to Alberton.

 The West Auckland route number 22N and 22R bus leaves regularly from Wellesley Street, near Queen Street, Auckland city to/from the Mt Albert Shopping Centre on the corner of New North Road/ Mt Albert Road.
 Get off at the New North Road stop and walk to Mt Albert Road.
 From here either walk 15-minutes to Alberton or take the 66 bus to the stop at 100 Mt Albert Road outside Alberton.